Brazil national baseball team: 2005

 In 2005 Brazil competed in their second Baseball World Cup, where they were managed by Mitsuyoshi Sato.
 Coming off a Seventh place finish in 2003, the team was hungry for more success.
 The first game of pool play had Brazil taking on China.
 A hard-fought game by both teams ended in the 15th inning when China scored twice to beat Brazil 6–5.
 Brazil had a 3-run lead going into the seventh inning of the contest.
 Next up for Brazil were the South Africa national baseball team.
 Behind a strong pitching performance and sturdy defensive play, the Brazilian team one-hit South Africa and improved to 1–1.
 The success did not last however, as the team faced a powerful team Cuba in their next game.
 The final score was 11–1 in Cuba's favor and Brazil was left sitting at 1–2.
 The woes continued to pile up for Brazil as they lost the following three games 7–0 to the Netherlands, 4–0 to South Korea and 8–5 over Panama.
 In the latter game of the skid Brazil actually found itself in the lead with just four innings to play.
 However the bats for the Panama national baseball team came alive and they rallied for the victory.
 Brazil finally was able to find its stroke against an unsuspecting Sweden team and took and 11–4 victory while scoring all of their runs in each of the first three innings.
 The victory gave Brazil a record of 2–4 in the games and a hope to finish with a win and boost their winning percentage.
 Alas, Brazil would taste no more victory as they dropped their final game 12–4 to Canada, a game in which they led 3–0 early on.
 Their 15th-place finish in 2005 was the last time the team competed in the Baseball World Cup.

-Intercontinental Cup
+Intercontinental Cup History

-The Intercontinental Cup is a tournament between the members of the IBAF.
-Originally held in 1973 in Italy, the Cup was held every other year following until 1999.
-Since, there has been a competition in 2002 and 2006.
-As is the trend in many international baseball competitions, Cuba has dominated the Intercontinental Cup, winning 10 golds and three silvers in 16 tournaments.
-The 2006 tournament was held in Taichung, Taiwan November 9–19.